yiyunliu/system-f-omega/README.md

-# Strong normalization for System F Omega in Coq
+# Strong normalization and parametricity for System F Omega in Coq
 A simple model for curry-style System F Omega (PTS with type-level computation and polymorphism, but without dependent types) mechanized in Coq.

+The default [fomega](/yiyunliu/system-f-omega/tree/fomega) branch contains the SN proof.
+The parametricity proof, based on Harper's notes [Reynolds’s Parametricity Theorem, Directly](https://www.cs.cmu.edu/~rwh/courses/chtt/pdfs/reynolds.pdf), can be found in the [zigzag](/yiyunliu/system-f-omega/tree/zigzag) branch.

 Coq's impredicative sort `Prop` is necessary for the proof to go through because the object language is impredicative.
 The lack of impredicativity from the metalanguage is the reason why [this Agda development](https://github.com/AndrasKovacs/system-f-omega) is incomplete.